techiediaries/techiediaries/_posts/2019/JS/2019-12-09-javascript-fetch-tutorial-and-example.md

 ---

-The Fetch API is a modern browser API for JavaScript that allows you to fetch resources from servers.
+The Fetch API is a modern browser API for [JavaScript](https://www.techiediaries.com/javascript/) that allows you to fetch resources from servers.

 Unlike the old XMLHttpRequest interface, Fetch makes use of JavaScript Promises to handle the asynchronous nature of HTTP requests.

-This greatly simplifies you code since you can avoid writing callback hell and can be further used with the async-await syntax to get rid of the `then()` callback and write your asynchronous code as syncronous code.
+This greatly simplifies your code since you can avoid writing callback hell and can be further used with the [async-await syntax](https://www.techiediaries.com/javascript-async-await-tutorial/) to get rid of the `then()` callback and write your asynchronous code as syncronous code.

 In this tutorial and example, we'll see how to use Fetch to send GET requests inside a Reacts.js example application.
 We'll also see how to use the Async/Await syntax to avoid using JavaScript Promises in your code.